eraegar/rent_assistant/README.md

 The bot will guide the user to the appropriate interface based on the command.

-## Deployment on Customer's Server
+## Deployment on Customer's Server (for customer it is important that the customer can deploy the product on his server)
 To deploy the project on a customer's server:

 # 1. Clone the repository